microsoft/go-sqlcmd/README.md

 - Some behaviors that were kept to maintain compatibility with `OSQL` may be changed, such as alignment of column headers for some data types.
 - All commands must fit on one line, even `EXIT`.
 Interactive mode will not check for open parentheses or quotes for commands and prompt for successive lines.
 The ODBC sqlcmd allows the query run by `EXIT(query)` to span multiple lines.

+### Miscellaneous enhancements

+- `:Connect` now has an optional `-G` parameter to select one of the authentication methods for Azure SQL Database  - `SqlAuthentication`, `ActiveDirectoryDefault`, `ActiveDirectoryIntegrated`, `ActiveDirectoryServicePrincipal`, `ActiveDirectoryManagedIdentity`, `ActiveDirectoryPassword`.
+If `-G` is not provided, either Integrated security or SQL Authentication will be used, dependent on the presence of a `-U` user name parameter.
+- The new `--driver-logging-level` command line parameter allows you to see traces from the `go-mssqldb` client driver.
+Use `64` to see all traces.

 ### Azure Active Directory Authentication

 This version of sqlcmd supports a broader range of AAD authentication models, based on the [azidentity package](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity).
 The implementation relies on an AAD Connector in the [driver](https://github.com/denisenkom/go-mssqldb).